Malaga has not only beaches, nightlife, gastronomy, and action to offer but also several interesting museums on various topics.

 One of the most outstanding points of interest in Malaga would have to be the Centre Pompidou.
-It was established by President Georges Pompidou with the Plateau Beaubourg as its location.
+President Georges Pompidou established it with the Plateau Beaubourg as its location.

-This cultural center is composed of ten floors that house two cinemas, two libraries, several galleries, a performance venue, and a lecture area.
+This cultural center comprises ten floors that house two cinemas, two libraries, several galleries, a performance venue, and a lecture area.

 To enter the Centre Pompidou, admission fees apply to every gallery and show.